Mishalzeera/the-money-manager/README.md

 inspiration to the user.
 It is hoped that during times when the user is tempted to spend their remaining income on something unnecessary, the reward image and caption will remind them of a greater goal.
-For the sake of simplicity as well as adding a learning outcome - uploading a file - the author will limit the reward section to an image and a simple caption.
+For the sake of simplicity as well as adding a learning outcome - uploading a file - I will limit the reward section to an image and a simple caption.

-With the help of a Youtube video "Save and Retrieve Files In MongoDB With Flask + Pymongo" the author was able to create an image upload/display function.
+With the help of a Youtube video "Save and Retrieve Files In MongoDB With Flask + Pymongo" I was able to create an image upload/display function.
 A new method was learned using a route as a way to pass data rather than for managing templates.
 In the template where the image was to be displayed, within an img tag, the src attribute was given the url_for(